mundanevision20/terraform-provider-azapi/docs/index.md

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourced from the `ARM_CLIENT_ID` Environment Variable.

+* `metadata_host` - (Optional) The Hostname of the Azure Metadata Service (for example `management.azure.com`), used to obtain the Cloud Environment when using a Custom Azure Environment.
+This can also be sourced from the `ARM_METADATA_HOSTNAME` Environment Variable.

 * `environment` - (Optional) The Cloud Environment which should be used.
 Possible values are `public`, `usgovernment` and `china`.
 Defaults to `public`.
 This can also be sourced from the `ARM_ENVIRONMENT` Environment Variable.

 * `subscription_id` - (Optional) The Subscription ID which should be used.
 This can also be sourced from the `ARM_SUBSCRIPTION_ID` Environment Variable.